 Once you’ve settled on the best choice for you, it’s time to marry your old school sensibility with the convenience of modern tech!
 Set up a beautiful, free writing portfolio to showcase all that new work you’re sure to generate thanks to your excellent organizational skills.

-Note: This article contains affiliate links – if you buy after clicking through, we may earn an affiliate commission, which helps us to support the site.
+Note: This article contains affiliate links, which means Clippings.me may receive a small payment if you purchase any of these products after clicking.
 Our editorial picks are NOT affected by this.
 Photo by Matt Ragland on Unsplash.

 Musings and updates from the content management team at Clippings.me.